the1lab/1lab/src/Borceux.lagda.md

 ### 2.11 Final functors

 ::: warning
-Borceux uses some outdated terminology here , and also uses a condition that is overly powerful.
+Borceux uses some outdated terminology here, and also uses a condition that is overly powerful.
 We opt to stick with the terminology from the nLab instead.
 :::